carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 ## Multi-Step Workflow
 In the previous episode a single step workflow was shown.
 To make a multi-step workflow, you add more entries to the `steps` field.
-In this episode, the workflow is extended with the next 2 steps of the RNA-sequencing analysis.
+In this episode, the workflow is extended with the next two steps of the RNA-sequencing analysis.
-The next 2 steps are alingment of the reads and indexing the alignment.
-In this example `STAR` and `samtools` are used for these tasks.
+The next two steps are alignment of the reads and indexing the alignments.
+We will be using the `STAR` and `samtools` tools for these tasks.

 __rna_seq_workflow.cwl__
 ~~~